0xProject/0x-protocol-specification/v2/coordinator-specification.md

 | [`batchCancelOrders`](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#batchcancelorders)             | No                |
 | [`cancelOrdersUpTo`](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#cancelordersupto)               | No                |

+Note: `matchOrders` is not currently implemented in [0x-coordinator-server](https://github.com/0xProject/0x-coordinator-server).
+The server will not generate approval signatures for a `matchOrders` request.
+However, the Coordinator contract still requires approval signatures for any `matchOrders` transactions.
+As such, `matchOrders` transactions must be executed directly through the Exchange contract.

 `executeTransaction` will revert under the following conditions:

 - The `tx.origin` (Ethereum transaction signer) differs from the passed in `txOrigin` parameter.